Control Panel Overview

 Check the washer leveling.
 If the washer isn't level, the water can flow back into the machine.
 If this is the cause of the problem, use a level and the supplied leveling wrench to adjust appropriately.

-When you see the DE error code, it means a "door error".
-This is a sign that either the door is not shutting, locking or opening.
+When you see the DE error code, it means the lid is not closed properly.
+This is a sign that either the lid is not shutting, locking or opening.
 Most of the time, this is a simple fix and service is probably not needed.
 Here's what might be happening and what you can do.

 The LE error code can indicate a problem with the motor, but it's usually an issue that originated during installation, or one related to misuse, that should be fairly easy to resolve.